 On the other hand, 35% of Gen Xers and only 19% of baby boomers browse Facebook groups like Virtual Workers of America or gig economy websites such as Jooble, Upwork, Freelancer, and Upward careers to find work.

-When it comes to those engaged in remote work, the American workforce size increased by 40% between 2012 and 2017.
+When it comes to those engaged in remote work, the American workforce size increased by 159% since 2005 (91% over the last 10 years).

-12. Gig economy job statistics: In 2018, most US gig workers were hired in the government/public sector (14%).
+13. Gig economy job statistics: According to the latest available data, most US gig workers are hired in the government/public sector (14%).

 The other main industries in which US gig economy workers are employed are professional and business services (10%), education and health (10%), manufacturing (9%), construction (9%), financial activities (8%) ), information (8%), trade, transportation and utilities (7%), leisure and hospitality (6%), and tech (5%).
 Other industries comprise the remaining 12%.